 Water Testing Results

-New legislation in New York State was passed earlier this year requiring all school districts to test potable water systems for lead and to take responsive actions.
-The new regulations require lead not to exceed 15 parts per billion (ppb) in the tested water, which is lower than the United States Environmental Protection Agency’s (EPA) acceptable lead level of 20 ppb.
+New legislation in New York State was passed in 2016 requiring all school districts to test potable water systems for lead and to take responsive actions.
+The regulations require lead not to exceed 15 parts per billion (ppb) in the tested water, which is lower than the United States Environmental Protection Agency’s (EPA) acceptable lead level of 20 ppb.

 Based on these results, Williamson Central School District has taken the following immediate actions:

 - Signs stating “Handwashing Only” have been posted at the affected sinks.

 All water outlets exceeding the ppb requirement of 15 ppb will either have fixtures replaced and/or have piping repairs completed as remediation actions needed to address these results.

 We will be conducting a second round of testing to assure that the replaced outlets meet New York State requirements.
 As we receive the results we will follow the same process and we will continue to keep you updated.

 The health and safety of Williamson Central School District’s students, faculty and staff is a top priority and we will work to fulfill all aspects of the New York State Department of Health’s newest water testing regulation.
 You may view detailed reports by scrolling to the bottom of this page.